-The Code is designed to provide transparency in the information security management practices of an IT organization.
+The Guide is designed to provide transparency in the information security management practices of an IT organization.
 It frames the information systems security questions and answers that an executive needs to know: “Does this IT organization protect my information in accordance with basic information security IT management practices?”

 - The security of a company’s information systems can be no better than the security provided by the IT organization.
 IT Organizations hold the keys to the corporate kingdom.